dennis-tra/shamir/README.md

 ### Split

 Let's imagine you have confidential data in a file called `secret.txt`.
-You can then run any of the following commands:
+You could then run any of the following commands:

 ```shell
 $ shamir split secret.txt
 $ shamir split -shares 10 -threshold 5 secret.txt
 $ cat secret.txt | shamir split
 ```

+The CLI exposes the following options:

+- `-shares` - The number of shares to split the secret into.
+- `-threshold` - The number of shares needed to restore the secret.

 Example: